Hector-Ariceaga/Hector-Ariceaga.github.io/_posts/2019-02-20-react_redux_app_development_pt_1.markdown

 1) This application should stick to some standard functionality, so flexibility down the road shouldn't be much of a concern (flexibility is sometimes  noted as a potential issue for using the Rails framework in development)
 2) It is very quick to launch and lends to declarative code, which can help with future development.

-My hope is that since I am sticking to straightforward CRUD actions, at least in the beginning, that there shouldn't be any significant performance issues later if I do add more features later.
+My hope is that since I am sticking to straightforward CRUD actions, at least in the beginning, that there shouldn't be any significant performance issues later if I do add more features.

 I started by setting up the Rails API first so that my front end would have seed data to work with later.
 I wrote some RSPEC tests to test the functionality of the CRUD routes and FactoryBot to generate some fun generated data for the tests.
 After completing the basic routes, I wanted to start with for articles and comments I moved to the front-end.